 Lunches are available daily, Monday through Friday, to students in junior kindergarten through grade 8, as well as preschoolers participating in The Leopard Spot program.

 No. Students at The Langley School do not wear uniforms; however, Langley does have a student dress code that is outlined in the school’s handbook.
 During special occasions, students are expected to dress “Langley Respectable.”

 Is there any high school placement counseling provided?

 Yes.
 Navigating the high school application and selection process is an important step in our students’ educational journey, which is why Langley is here to assist parents and students every step of the way.
 The school provides an informational meeting for rising eighth-grade parents with a detailed view into the process and timelines; one-on-one counseling for eighth-graders and parents to discuss high school options; a standardized test prep class for eighth-graders; and mock interviews for eighth-graders with Langley administrators.
 Our students are consistently accepted to the most respected high schools in the area.
 Click here to learn more.

 How will the school communicate with families throughout the year?

 Langley maintains our strong partnership with parents by keeping you well informed and in touch through a weekly school-wide e-newsletter, weekly class updates, and an online parent portal.
 Parent/teacher conferences are held twice a year, while progress reports are sent to parents three times a year in the Primary School and four times a year in the Lower and Middle School.

 How can parents get involved at Langley?

 Langley’s active parent organization, the Parent Association of The Langley School (PALS), offers numerous volunteer opportunities in the classroom, in the library, or as part of a special event like the Fall Fair or spring auction.
-PALS also hosts on-campus speakers on a wide range of topics pertinent to our parents.
+PALS also hosts speakers on a wide range of topics pertinent to our parents.
 Click here to learn more.